cambiotraining/hpc-intro/materials/04-software.md

 One way to organise your software environments is to create an environment for each kind of analysis that you might be doing regularly.
 For example, you could have an environment named `imaging` with software that you use for image processing (e.g. Python's scikit-image or the ImageMagick package) and another called `deeplearn` with software you use for deep learning applications (e.g. Python's Keras).

+In some situations (in particular in bioinformatics), software packages can have a very large number of software dependencies leading to incompatibilities across packages.
+In those situations, it may be best to have a separate environment for each software.
 :::

 To search for the software packages that are available through `mamba`: